wildmountainfarms/solarthing/other/docs/google_analytics.md

 ## Opt Out
 To opt out, add `"analytics_enabled": false` to your `config/base.json`.
 Once you opt out, no data will be sent to Google.
+Make sure you spell it correctly.
+SolarThing will ignore incorrectly spelled config options.
+(This needs to be fixed in the future).

 To opt out, you can also set the `ANALYTICS_DISABLED` environment variable.
 (Run `export ANALYTICS_DISABLED=`).
 NOTE: **This is temporary** unless you make sure this environment variable gets set before running SolarThing.
 (Only works in versions >= 2020.3.1)